 RurAL CAP has helped qualified Alaskans build 69 homes since 2004, with another 15 slated to be built in 2018.

-The Self-Help Housing program provides first time home buyers an opportunity for affordable home ownership with no down payment and mortgage payments often times less than many households pay in rent.
-RurAL CAP established its Self-Help Housing program in 2004.
-The Self-Help Housing program is a partnership between RurAL CAP and the US Department of Agriculture-Rural Development and the Alaska Housing Finance Corporation’s Home Ownership Development Program.
+The Mutual Self-Help Housing program provides first time home buyers an opportunity for affordable home ownership with no down payment and mortgage payments often times less than many households pay in rent.
+RurAL CAP established its Mutual Self-Help Housing program in 2004.
+The Mutual Self-Help Housing program is a partnership between RurAL CAP and the US Department of Agriculture-Rural Development and the Alaska Housing Finance Corporation’s Home Ownership Development Program.

 Home buyers join a group of six to twelve other qualified participants who work together under the guidance of RurAL CAP’s Construction Supervisor to create a community of attractive single-family homes.
 Each household is required to work a minimum of 35 hours per week building their homes and their neighbors’ homes.
 Participants earn “sweat equity” in their new homes, which eliminates the need for a down-payment and reduces the size of the mortgage.